clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta-intro/bare-metal-install-beta-intro.rst

 #.
 Save these settings and exit.

+	..TODO: We can clarify that "Reboot your OS where you plan to install."

 #.
 Reboot the target system.

 #.
-The |CL| live image will boot as shown in Figure 1.
+The |CL| live install image will boot as shown in Figure 1.

    .. figure:: figures/live-desktop-1.png
-	  :scale: 100 %
+	  :scale: 50 %
 	  :alt: The |CL| GNOME desktop

 	  Figure 1: The |CL| GNOME desktop